tudocomp/tudocomp/README.md

 1. Make sure all dependencies listed above are met.
 2. If not already done, clone this git repository into a local directory.
 3. `cd` into that directory.
-4. `mkdir ./build` to create a seperate subdirectory for the build files.
+4. `mkdir ./build` to create a separate subdirectory for the build files.
   (This can be deleted at any point to remove the build artifacts)
 5. `cd ./build`
 6. `cmake ..` to prepare the build files in the build directory based on